8 min read

 The Flatshare by Beth O'Leary

 Tiffy Moore and Leon Twomey share an apartment but never meet (she works days, he works nights).
 The format itself creates mutual guardedness: they communicate through Post-it notes before they ever speak.
-Leon is withdrawn by nature.
+Leon is withdrawn and quiet by nature.
 Tiffy is recovering from an emotionally abusive relationship that has made her doubt her own perceptions.

 The Hating Game by Sally Thorne